heroku/buildpacks-nodejs/buildpacks/nodejs-pnpm-engine/README.md

 Heroku's official Cloud Native Buildpack for installing a version of `pnpm`.

+> [!IMPORTANT]
+> This buildpack is a stub implementation, and does not yet install `pnpm`.
+> To install `pnpm` during a build, use [heroku/nodejs-corepack] instead.

 ## How it works

 The buildpack will pass detection if:

 - A `package-lock.yaml` file is found at the root of the application source.
-- The `package.json` file contains an `engines` entry for `pnpm` that specifies a version range.

 The buildpack will not install `pnpm`, yet.
-The build phase will recommend using `corepack` to install `pnpm` via the [heroku/nodejs-corepack](heroku/nodejs-corepack) buildpack.
+This buildpack will recommend using `corepack` to install `pnpm` via the [heroku/nodejs-corepack](heroku/nodejs-corepack) buildpack.